Filld mobile app: Integrating OAuth or third-party functionality

 This shows 6 app screens that comprised the first version of the existing user log in flow I redesigned.

-There were two primary directions I could go in with the design of the log in screen: I could duplicate the top section (the email and password input fields) adding "Amazon," or I could add a button or link to take users to a separate screen to log in via Amazon.
+I had two main options for designing the login screen: either duplicating the top section (email and password input fields) to include "Amazon," or adding a button or link to direct users to a separate screen for logging in via Amazon.

 Image 4 - Existing User Select Payment Screen: old vs. new (OAuth)